 Canadian Utilities is one of the largest utilities in Canada.
-Atco Ltd is its holding company with more than 50% stake in it.
-Canadian Utilities has core investments in electricity, pipelines & liquids and retail energy business units, as well as its international operations in Australia and Latin America.
+Atco Ltd is its holding company with a 52% stake in it.
+Canadian Utilities has core investments in electricity, pipelines & liquids, and retail energy business units, as well as its international operations in Australia and Latin America.

 - Opportunity Score: 65